The Quality Crisis Caught at $28K: How Three Weeks of Checklists Prevented Revenue Collapse

 Only seventeen percent scored 9 or 10

-The audit confirmed what he suspected.
-Quality wasn’t random.
-It correlated directly with his energy state.
+The audit confirmed what he suspected: quality wasn’t random, it tracked directly with his energy state.

-But the audit revealed something worse: Clients were noticing but not complaining loudly.
+But the audit also uncovered a bigger problem.
+Clients were noticing the dip, they just weren’t saying it outright.
 Instead, they were quietly downgrading their perception of his work.

-Three clients who’d referred others in the past stopped making referrals.
-Two clients mentioned they were “evaluating options” for the next quarter.
+Three clients who had referred others in the past stopped making referrals.
+Two clients said they were “evaluating options” for the next quarter.
 One client’s renewal was suddenly “under review.”

-Early warning signs.
-If he waited another month, these would become lost clients.
+These were early warning signs.
+If he waited another month, those signals would turn into lost clients.

 The cost of ignoring this: